YoshiyukiKono/CarND/project-3/writeup.md

 * Histogram Equalization to be applied to the training images for future value optimization

-* Gray-scale in the model to change the dimension  for calculation improvement
+* Transformation from RGB to Gray-scale in the model to reduce the dimension  for calculation improvement

 In my observation, histogram equalization contributed the training significantly.